tomduckering/packer/website/source/docs/provisioners/chef-client.html.markdown

   on the machine using the Opscode omnibus installers.

 * `staging_directory` (string) - This is the directory where all the configuration of Chef by Packer will be placed.
-By default this is "/tmp/packer-chef-solo".
+By default this is "/tmp/packer-chef-client" when guest_os_type unix and "$env:TEMP/packer-chef-client" when windows.
-  This directory doesn't need to exist but must have proper permissions so that the SSH user that Packer uses is able to create directories and write into this folder.
+  This directory doesn't need to exist but must have proper permissions so that the user that Packer uses is able to create directories and write into this folder.
 If the permissions are not correct, use a shell provisioner prior to this to configure it properly.